o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 - As a standalone application, launch the executable `<build>\bin\profile\MaterialCanvas.exe`.

-  - This requires you to specify your project path as a command line argument.
+  - This requires you to specify your --project-path as a command line argument.

 #### Create or edit a material graph
 You can create a new material graph or open an existing material graph from the File menu in Material Canvas, or from the Context menu in the Asset Browser: